jp-mess/blog-main/index.md

 <br>

 Welcome to my after-hours campfire, where I try to talk about engaging, tangible problems in my day-to-day work as an algorithm engineer.
-I focus on the problems themselves and handcrafted solutions to them, rather than writing about basic engineering concepts in an educational way (like in a towardsdatascience.com article), or hyperspecific research in a formal way (like in a conference paper).
-I wanted to make these writeups to bridge that gap.
+I focus on the problems themselves and handcrafted solutions to them, rather than writing about engineering concepts in an educational way (like in a towardsdatascience.com article), or research in a formal way (like in a conference paper).
+I wanted to these writeups to bridge that gap.
 I try to keep the material as practical and visual as possible, while not presenting information that is "too easy" or obvious.
 I hope you like them!

 <br>